 Every child in KS1/2 will make a personalised protective behaviours hand.
 These hands will have the names of adults in school that children feel they can trust and talk to if needed.

-The whole school teach PSHE using a scheme called ‘Jigsaw’ which encourages mindfulness and includes lessons on pupil safety and healthy eating.
-As it is a whole school approach PSHE is focussed on in assemblies and during the school day - not just during the discrete lessons.
+The whole school teach PSHE using a scheme called ‘Jigsaw’ which encourages mindfulness and emotional literacy.
+Lessons from the following themes are taught age appropriately to our children; being me in my world, changing me, dreams and goals, relationships, healthy me and celebrating differences.
+As it is a whole school approach PSHE is focused on in assemblies and during the school day - not just during the discrete lessons.

 Each child has half termly 1:1 ‘mentoring’ meetings with their class teacher to discuss academic and social progress.

 A worry box is in place so children can ask to talk to staff discretely.

 Friendship benches are in place on every playground and children are aware that if they want someone to play with/talk to, they can sit there and someone will come to them.